robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ```

 What callgrind has done is give us per-function profiling data. `Ir` is short for "instruction."
-So the following line means that the program took a total 13.6B instructions to execute.
+So the following line means that the program took a total of 13.6B instructions to execute.

 ```
 13,674,402,496  PROGRAM TOTALS
 ```

-Each line afterwards is a count of how many instructions were spent in each function.
+Each line after that is a count of how many instructions were spent in each function.
 They are ordered in descending order, so functions near the top of the list contribute more to runtime.
 I'll go through the different optimizations that I made, based on what I saw in the profiling data.

 ## Act 1: Death of `string`

-The first line indicates that the single function with most time was `malloc`.
+The first line indicates that the single function that spent the most time was `malloc`.

 ```
 2,408,589,654  /build/glibc-77giwP/glibc-2.24/malloc/malloc.c:_int_malloc [/lib/x86_64-linux-gnu/libc-2.24.so]
 ```

-The second line shows that that `memcpy` was used on strings a lot.
+The second line shows that `memcpy` was used on strings a lot.

 ```
 1,334,917,570  /build/glibc-77giwP/glibc-2.24/string/../sysdeps/x86_64/multiarch/memmove-vec-unaligned-erms.S:__memcpy_avx_unaligned_erms [/lib/x86_64-linux-gnu/libc-2.24.so]